arjunvarmar/arjun-academic/projects.md

 Using a phase field dislocation dynamics model, we look at the evolution of phases around edge dislocations in an elastically homogeneous and isotropic system with a miscibility gap.
 The presence of straight dislocation in such a system with a homogeneous initial composition (outside the spinodal limit) would results in a segregation driven precipitation at the dislocation.
-The precipitate would look like a cylinder with a cardioid cross-section for a straight dislocation.
+For a striaght dislocation, the precipitate would look like a cylinder with a 'cardioid' cross-section.

 <p align="center">
   <img src="assets/img/dislocation-phase-separation/segregation.png">